Monitoring a Single K8s Cluster

 #5.
 Access the Grafana Page

-The output of the helm deployment of DeepFlow provides commands to get the URL and password for accessing Grafana.
+The output from executing helm to deploy DeepFlow provides commands to obtain the URL and password for accessing Grafana.
 Example output:

 NODE_PORT=$(kubectl get --namespace deepflow -o jsonpath="{.spec.ports[0].nodePort}" services deepflow-grafana)